architcode09/JS-Namaste-React-/README.md

          The app makes an API call to fetch restaurant data.
          The API sends back a list of restaurants.
          The frontend displays the restaurants dynamically.

+   Two types of export and import :
+       -
+       default export/ import //used when we  have to export and import one component from the single file

+       - named export/import // when we have to export or import the multiple components from the dingle file

+       Note: "We can use both default export and named export in the same React or JavaScript file. " import multiply, { add, subtract } from './utils';

+# REACT HOOKS

+     -(Normal js utility functions)
+     -useState() - used to generate superPowerful react variables and keep in mind that useState is used to create state variables

+     and useEffects() are the two main utility functions

+Normal JS variable -> let nameofvariable;
+State variable -> const [nameofvariable] = useState();
+Note whenever the stateVariable  updates react will rerender the component